neildavis/mgpr-pi/README.md

 ## TODO: ##

-1. Add support for box86 under 64-bit Raspberry Pi OS.
-2. Try using [box64](https://github.com/ptitSeb/box64) on 64-bit OS using the x64 Linux `mgpr` binary.
-3. Make configuration more friendly.
+1. Make configuration more friendly.
 Perhaps interactive?
-4. Add support for Pi Zero 2 by building box86 for RPi3 and/or forking box86 to add (-DRPIZ2) support.
+2. Add support for Pi Zero 2 by building box86 for RPi3 and/or forking box86 to add (-DRPIZ2) support.
-5. Dynamically adjust the `make -j` argument to take into account available RAM.
+3. Build & host prebuilt `.deb` package builds for box86 & box64 to save time and build/RAM issues.

 ## Contributing ##